Top Rated Currency Brokers

 5) Lastly, make your selection and open your “demo” account.
 Practice trading for a few days and validate that you are comfortable with the platform.
 If you are satisfied, then send along a small deposit of a few hundred dollars at the outset.
 Start trading with mini-lots to ensure that the “live” system resembles the “demo” test.
 There will be differences, but these should be slight.
 If all goes well, then increase your deposit and have at it!

-The Internet has definitely revolutionized forex trading, but we rarely have a “face-to-face” meeting with our forex broker, our most important business partner in this field of endeavor.
+The Internet has definitely revolutionized forex trading, but we rarely have a “face-to-face” meeting with our forex broker, our most important business partner in this field of endeavour.
 Invest the time up front in making a prudent choice, and it will pay dividends down the road.
 Start your research by reading our reviews in the top list above and visit the respective currency broker for more information.